 When he was rejected by Twitter, he responded by saying: “Got denied by Twitter HQ.
 Would have been a long commute.”

 It’s so interesting to see someone who was rejected by two of the top internet companies responded with humor and positivity.

 This man watched his first company crumble.
 He was a Harvard University dropout.
 His first company’s demo didn’t even work.

 He went on to build Microsoft.
 His name is Bill Gates.

-This lady was diagnosed with clinical depression. her marriage had failed and she was jobless with a dependent child.
-She was on a four delayed train journey from Manchester to London in the United Kingdom.
+This lady was diagnosed with clinical depression.
+Her marriage had failed, and she was jobless with a dependent child.
+She was on a four-hour delayed train journey from Manchester to London in the United Kingdom.

 During the journey, she came up with an idea for a book about a wizard, and as she started writing.
 When she finished her manuscript, she took it to 12 publishers and was rejected by them all.

 Believe it or not, that is J. K. Rowling, creator of the Harry Potter fantasy series, one of the most popular books and film franchises in history.
 She's now a billionaire.

 Speaking at Harvard’s graduation, J.K.
 Rowling spoke about failures: “You might never fail on the scale I did,” Rowling told the new graduates.
 “But it is impossible to live without failing at something unless you live so cautiously that you might as well not have lived at all.”

 So, failure is just a sign, showing us that we need to widen our scope, to be ready, and build ourselves up for the next level.

 Actually, what we end up achieving is far greater than what we envisioned for ourselves.

 This divine plan, this orchestration, can’t be happening without the intervention that occurs.
 If we had it our way we would just settle and accept the goals that we thought we were chasing.

 But, when you don’t achieve what you’ve been chasing, further down the line you will look back and reflect.
 You will then realize that what you’ve gained is so much greater.